What can family and friends do to help?

-- The bereaved may need to keep going over the details of the death and events leading up to it – be a good listener.
+- Following a bereavement, people may need to keep going over the details of the death and events leading up to it – be a good listener

 - Call in for a cup of tea but do not stay too long.
-Try to be available, but be aware that while needing the support of company they also need space and that bereavement can be exhausting.
+Try to be available, but be aware that they may also need space and that bereavement can be exhausting

-- Invite the bereaved along to events as you would have done before.
+- Invite the bereaved person along to events as you would have done before

-- “I know how you feel.”
-One can never know how another may feel.
-You could, instead, ask your friend to tell you how he or she feels.
+- “I know how you feel” we can never know how another may feel.
+You could, instead, ask your friend to tell you how they feel

-- “He’s in a better place now.”
-The bereaved may or may not believe this.
-Keep your beliefs to yourself unless asked.
+- “He’s in a better place now” The bereaved person may or may not believe this.
+Keep your beliefs to yourself unless asked

-- “This is behind you now, it’s time to get on with your life.”
-Sometimes the bereaved are resistant to getting on with life because they feel this means “forgetting” their loved one.
+- “This is behind you now, it’s time to get on with your life” Sometimes people are resistant to getting on with life because they feel this means “forgetting” their loved one.
 In addition, moving on is easier said than done.
 Grief has a mind of its own and works at its own pace.

 - Statements that begin with “You should” or “You will” These statements are too directive.
 Instead you could begin your comments with: “Have you thought about…” or “You might…”